ga-dc/wdi14/asking-for-help.md

 If your question is **non-technical** -- you're feeling overwhelmed, or you have questions about a homework or project prompt -- please reach out directly to an instructor as soon as possible.

-**After 6pm**, aside from during [office hours](office-hours.md), instructors may not be able to respond to technical questions until the following morning.
+**After 6pm**, aside from evening [office hours](office-hours.md), instructors may not be able to respond to technical questions until the following morning.

-## During Project Weeks
+##Project Weeks

 GitHub issues are the most useful method for answering technical questions.
 90% of the time, at least one instructor will be dedicated to monitoring issues at all times during business hours.
 The other 10% will be announced in advance on Slack.